 • For demonstrating its operation when handing over to the purchaser.

-• Proceeding to or returning from a workshop where the car is to be painted, repaired or valeted (excludes car washes).
+• Proceeding to or returning from a workshop where the car will be painted, repaired or valeted (excludes car washes).

 • For proceeding to/returning from any premises of a manufacturer, repairer, or dealer where the vehicle will be transported by train, ship, or aircraft.